biowonks/projects/fql/cases.md

     }
 ]
 ```
-If you do not want to define how many times the domain must appear, you can use the key `count`.
+If you want to define how many times the domain must appear, you can use the key `count`.
 For example:

 If you want to select all sequences with only one matches to the CheW domain in Pfam28 database: